 Colombia's combination of altitude, volcanic soil, and dedicated smallholder farmers makes it one of the most consistent and high-quality origins in the world.

 Colombia's unique geography near the equator means coffee is harvested nearly year-round.
-The main harvest (mitaca) runs April to June, with a secondary harvest (principal) from October to December.
+The main harvest (mitaca) runs April to June, with a secondary harvest (principal) from October to December — giving roasters access to fresh Colombian beans in almost every season.

 The Colombian Andes are rich with volcanic soil, providing the minerals and drainage that coffee trees thrive on.
-This terroir is a key factor in the sweetness and complexity of Colombian cups.
+This terroir is a key factor in the sweetness and complexity of Colombian cups, contributing to the caramel and chocolate notes the origin is famous for.